 Since the inaugural event in 2003, the Auckland Arts Festival has welcomed over 2 million attendees.
 For 19 magical days every March, Auckland Arts Festival brings the Auckland region to life once again with creations from some of the country’s most innovative artists and performers alongside a sensational assemblage of internationals.

 Auckland Arts Festival is governed by the Auckland Festival Trust and the Board chaired by John Judge.
-Trustees are Rick Carlyon, Angela Clatworthy, Evan Davies, Sarah Judkins, Tarun Kanji, Fred Ward and Angela Watson.
+Trustees are Angela Clatworthy, Evan Davies, Graham Tipene, Sarah Judkins, Fred Ward, Angela Watson and Eleshea D'Souza.
 The Trust receives core funding from Auckland Council through the Auckland Regional Amenities Funding Act, and from Creative New Zealand through the Toi Tōtara Haemata programme.